gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

+### Signing Publications

+The Signing plugin now supports signing all artifacts of a publication, e.g. when publishing artifacts to a Maven or Ivy repository.

+    publishing {
+        publications {
+            mavenJava(MavenPublication) {
+                from components.java
+            }
+        }
+    }

+    signing {
+        sign publishing.publications.mavenJava
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.